Understanding the impact of your road traffic accident injuries

 Generally, our no win no fee solicitors will aim to recover compensation for any negative impact your injuries have had on you.
 These include things like:

-• Time off work and loss of earnings.
+- Time off work and loss of earnings

-• Future loss of income and effects on your job prospects.
+- Future loss of income and effects on your job prospects

-• Any changes to your ability to work.
+- Any changes to your ability to work

-• Care or support you've received, even if given freely by family or friends.
+- Care or support you've received, even if given freely by family or friends

-• Any changes you might need to your home or vehicle as a direct result.
+- Any changes you might need to your home or vehicle as a direct result

-• Any travel costs you've incurred, for instance attending treatment.
+- Any travel costs you've incurred, for instance, attending treatment

-• The cost of any specialist treatment prescribed to you not available via the NHS.
+- The cost of any specialist treatment prescribed to you not available via the NHS

 As there are so many factors involved, it's hard to say how much your road traffic accident compensation claim may be worth before it starts.
-However, you'll get a clear idea when your traffic accident solicitor starts negotiating with the other side's insurers.
-We have more than years_since years' road traffic accident experience so why not try our road traffic accident compensation calculator?
-It'll give you a rough idea about what to expect in a successful claim.
+However, you'll get a clear idea when your legal team starts negotiating with the other side's insurers.

 What are early compensation payments?

 For more information, call us free on .
-Alternatively, check if you have a potential claim online or book a call-back with us.
+Alternatively, check if you have a potential claim online or book a call back with us.

 These costs will only be deducted when your compensation is paid, and may include:

-Your solicitor will discuss this with you at the start, so you'll know what to expect when your claim settles.
+Your team will discuss this with you at the start, so you'll know what to expect when your claim settles.
 If you don't win your no win no fee claim, you pay nothing to anyone.
 It's as simple as that.

 Frequently asked questions...